 - Golang Pros & Cons for DevOps #2: Auto Interface Implementation, Public/Private Variables

-- Golang Pros & Cons for DevOps #3: Native Types, Speed, and Generics
+- Golang Pros & Cons for DevOps #3: Speed vs Lack of Generics

 - Golang Pros & Cons for DevOps #4: Date Parsing and Method Overloading